libingzeng/RayTraceGroundUp/README.md

 # RayTraceGroundUp
 This renderer is based on the original source code of  the book named Ray Tracing From The Ground UP.
 I extended it from the following aspects.
-Objects: part of sphere, part of tori, globe, and so on.
+**Objects**: part of sphere, part of tori, globe, and so on.
-Tessellation: sphere, horn, rotational sweeping surfaces, bezier patches (Utah teapot).
+**Tessellation**: sphere, horn, rotational sweeping surfaces, bezier patches (Utah teapot).
-2D texture: solid cylinder checker, sphere checker.
+**2D** **texture**: solid cylinder checker, sphere checker.
-Scene building: several scenes were built and the corresponding resultant images were produced.
+**Scene** **building**: several scenes were built and the corresponding resultant images were produced.

 Some of the resultant images were put in the folder ./results/picture